The OBazl Book Last updated Mar 31, 2025

 $ cd demo_hello

-$ bazel run bin:hello
+$ bazel run bin:greetings

 $ bazel test test